One of the top places to visit in Colorado regardless of the season is Steamboat Springs.

 Average Winter Temperatures in Steamboat

-Steamboat Springs has frigid and cold temperatures during winter, which is completely unsurprising to most.
+Steamboat Springs has frigid temperatures during winter, which is completely unsurprising to most.
 The skies can also be rather grey during the winter months.

 Here are the average winter temperatures in Steamboat Springs, Colorado: